ErikDakoda/vulcan-material-ui/readme.md

     label: 'User key',
     description: 'The user’s key',
     optional: true,
+    hidden: function ({ document }) {
+      return !document.platformId || !document.usePlatformApp;
+    },
     form: {
       autoFocus: true,                 // focus this input when the form loads
-      addonBefore: () => <KeyIcon/>,    // adorn the start of the input
+      addonBefore: <KeyIcon/>,         // adorn the start of the input
-      addonAfter: () => <KeyIcon/>,     // adorn the end of the input
+      addonAfter: <KeyIcon/>,          // adorn the end of the input
-      inputClassName: 'halfWidthLeft',  // add this class to the input
+      inputClassName: 'halfWidthLeft', // use 'halfWidthLeft' or 'halfWidthRight'
+                                       //   to display two controls side by side
       hideLabel: true,                 // hide the label
-      help: 'Enter your key here',      // add help text below the input
+      help: 'Enter your key here',     // add help text below the input },
-      getHidden: () => function () {    // function that returns true if input
-        return !this.document.useKey;   //   should be temporarily hidden },
-    },
     group: platformGroup,
     viewableBy: ['members'],